SriganeshNk/Aho-Corasic/README.md

 3. The time calcuation hasn't been implemented.
 You can check the time it takes for execution using the time command.
    eg: time ./mygrep 'warning|error|critical|maximal|tutor' /usr/share/dict/american-english

+Note: Please use in an environment where console color is enabled.
+Thanks!